sk-ruban/CS193p/Lecture Notes/04 - Grid, enum & Optionals.md

 ## Demo

+### Grid

+* `ZStack` / `HStack` etc. uses a ViewBuilder
+* Closure is essentially the last argument which is a function

 ### @escaping closure

-* Closure is essentially the last argument which is a function
-* `@escaping` closure outlives the function it was passed to
+* `@escaping` closure in an init outlives the initialisation
+* Used for functions that might be called later

 ### Group

+* Group is a ViewBuilder just like ZStack

-* Use `Group` when you want to create an if/else case for Views
+* Use `Group` when you want to create an if/else cases for Views

+* Use `Equatable` protocol to associate types as equal

 ## enum